NeuroTechX/ntx_slack_archive/eegdata.md

  >using these imagined pixels for analysis (like blowing up a license plate) is as silly as what that paper seems to be proposing, no?

+11/8/2017 10:53 PM

+ **psoulos** :

+ >well in the space of ecog readings, a lot may be improbable